-- Professional gamers are using meditation to prepare their minds for competition.
+- Professional gamers are using meditation and yoga to prepare their minds for competition.

-- Meditation increases awareness and concentration, helping you in the most intense gaming moments.
+- Meditation and yoga increase awareness and concentration, helping you in the most intense gaming moments.

 This weekend, professional gamers Daigo Umehara and Hajime “Tokido” Taniguch are at Red Bull Battlegrounds, the North American regional finals tournament for Street Fighter V, one of the most popular esports games in the world.

 The seats are lined with wide-eyed gamers watching their favorite pros battling it out in grueling matches of Street Fighter V.